schwertJake/Kafka_DDOS_Detection/README.md

 So at a top level, the following happens:

-1. A raw log line from apache web server (or example document in this case) enters kafka at the `logs.raw` topic
+1. A raw log line from apache web server (or example text file in this case) enters kafka at the `logs.raw` topic
 2. That raw log (one long string) is parsed into a useful JSON object containing the IP, Timestamp, Resource Requested, and lots of other interesting information, and is publised to the `logs.parse` kafka topic
 3. The parsed logs now enter the DDOS detection specific stream applications.
 The first one trim's down that JSON document to just the IP address and the timestamp, then publishes it to the `logs.trim` kafka topic.
 4. These messages containing just the IP address and timestamp are entered into a sliding window where only timestamps in the last <user defined time> exist.
 If the count of timestamps within the window are greater than <user defined threshold>, the IP is considered overactive and malicious, and is published to a `logs.blacklist` topic for further use

 ## POC Deployment
-My growing favorite way to develop projects like this is with docker.
-Running in a controlled environment on my local machine is simple, and I could deploy it to the cloud with minimum headache (famous last words, right?) if I needed to.
+My favorite way to develop projects like this is with docker.
+Running in a controlled environment on my local machine is simple and dependency free, and I could deploy it to the cloud with minimum headache (famous last words, right?) if I needed to.
 So, of course, that is what I used.

 Now, when researching on how to accomplish kafka+python in docker, I stumbled upon [this very helpful article from CodeSail](https://blog.florimondmanca.com/building-a-streaming-fraud-detection-system-with-kafka-and-python) and liked the idea of deploying kafka as a seperate service from the streaming apps to closer mimick production.
 Therefore, Kafka (and Zookeeper) are assembled in 'docker-compose.kafka.yaml', and must be run seperately and in advance of the python streaming apps, which reside in 'docker-compose.yaml'.
 This makes for a really nice decoupling of the messaging service from the streaming apps.
 The docker architecture is simply illustrated below: